PrabhatSinghPanwar/Fruit-rotten-or-not/README.md

 Note: Kindly do not push any changes to Main or Master Branch.
 Create a New Branch and push all the changes to that branch.

+#Table Content
+    About Project
+    Dataset
+    Language or Framework used
+    Setup